Cerberus/chrome-node-java/README.md

 ### Disclaimer

 It always use tag `latest`.
-In security case, decide to fork Dockerfile instead.
+In security case.
+Decide to clone a Dockerfile and build it your own instead.